-Prepare for Bedtime
+Prepare for bedtime

 In order to get the best results with the story, your child should be worn out before you read it.
 There are, however, examples where parents have said that their very active child has managed to fall asleep right at the start of the story.
 You can also prepare your child before you read the bedtime story by communicating in a special way.
-Here are a few examples of what you might say:
+Here are a few examples of what you could say:

 “It looks like your eyelids are getting heavier and heavier.
 It’ll soon be time to go to sleep.”